iamrishavraj1/iamrishavraj1/README.md

-# Rishav Raj - Full Stack Developer
+# Rishav Raj - Full Stack Developer With Specialized in Frontend Engineering with NextJS

 I am a Full Stack Developer with a robust background in software design, development, and integration.
 I am proficient in in-demand programming languages and skilled at writing clean, efficient code and developing high-quality systems.
 I excel in both backend and frontend development tasks, with a specialization in frontend development using Next.js, ensuring seamless processes and effective collaboration within teams.